 “We have begun putting a comprehensive plan in place to provide better and more timely information to you, more tools and resources for our crewmembers and improved procedures for handling operational difficulties.
 Most importantly, we have published the JetBlue Airways Customer Bill of Rights – our official commitment to you of how we will handle operational interruptions going forward – including details of compensation.
 We invite you to learn more at jetblue.com/promise.”

 Make a request for your customer’s continued business.
 You might do it like this:

-Apologize to customers using these 5 field-tested and proven steps and you’ll completely restore customer confidence in your company after even the worst has happened.
+Apologize to customers using these 5 field-tested and proven steps, and you’ll ultimately restore customer confidence in your company after even the worst has happened.